judacas/Clinical-Trial-Prompts/README.md

 2. Text is processed to extract atomic criteria
 3. Criteria are organized into logical structures
 4. Results are stored as JSON files

+## Notes
+the notes directory is more so personal notes and not really intended to be easily understood by others